society-for-the-blind/slate2-proposal/slate2_proposal.md

 #### 1981[@roads-and-bridges]

 IBM introduces the "IBM PC" or "Personal Computer".
-Industry adoption is high winnowing out the competition and capturing half of the market share by 1986.[@23inroadsandbridges]
+Industry adoption is high, winnowing out the competition and capturing half of the market share by 1986.[@23inroadsandbridges]

 Standardized hardware brought along the opportunity to standardize software.
 IBM hires Microsoft to write the operating system for their PC and they deliver MS-DOS in the same year.
 Other companies follow suit.

-Turning software into business proved lucrative, resulting in commercial licenses promoting the creation of proprietary products, preventing users from copying, modifying or redistributing software.
+Turning software into business proves lucrative, resulting in commercial licenses promoting the creation of proprietary products, preventing users from copying, modifying or redistributing software.

 #### 1983

-Concern rises among computer scientists "about the closed and proprietary direction that software was taking".[@roads-and-bridges] As a response, Richard Stallman launches GNU, a free operating system, also inadvertently laying the foundation for the "free software movement".[@https://www.gnu.org/gnu/initial-announcement.html]
+Concern rises among computer scientists "_about the closed and proprietary direction that software was taking_".[@roads-and-bridges] As a response, Richard Stallman launches GNU, a free operating system, also inadvertently laying the foundation for the "free software movement".[@https://www.gnu.org/gnu/initial-announcement.html]

 #### 1985